ybelson18/LeadTrapSiteBackups/README.md

 # LeadTrap Website

-Marketing website for LeadTrap - AI-powered lead generation and qualification.
+A modern, dynamic website for LeadTrap, designed to showcase lead generation capabilities.

-Last updated: <%= new Date().toISOString() %>

 ## Deployment